from science to meaning

 • Alchemical Alignment (Tele Dardin, Modules 1-3; founder Brigit Viksnins): A somatic approach to trauma resolution and embodiment, particularly effective for resolving freeze responses.
 Rooted in craniosacral therapy and somatic experiencing.

-• Activate Your Inner Jaguar (Kimberly Ann Johnson): Focus on developing a healthy fight response and understanding nervous system regulation in women’s health.
+• Activate Your Inner Jaguar & Mobilize Freeze (Kimberly Ann Johnson): Focus on developing a healthy fight response and understanding nervous system regulation in women’s health.

 • Somatic Self-Compassion (Kristy Arbon): Techniques for building emotional resilience and self-compassion through body-based awareness.